 - One review published in 2017 found that sub-fertile men who supplemented their diets with both folate and zinc had a significantly higher sperm concentration, as well as much higher quality sperm than those who didn’t supplement (18).

-- Two years later in 2019, another published six-month study done on 64 infertile men found that those who supplement their diets with vitamin E, selenium, and folate not only had a higher sperm count by the end of the study, but the sperm also had more mobility than that of those who never supplement with these nutrients (19).
+- Two years later in 2019, another published six-month study done on 64 infertile men found that those who supplement their diets with vitamin E, selenium, and folic acid not only had a higher sperm count by the end of the study, but the sperm also had more mobility than that of those who never supplement with these nutrients (19).

 While more research is still needed, to ensure that the combination of folate and zinc will work to improve fertility in men, existing research shows some promise, which should not be easily ignored.